Tackling Mather Pass today was one of my longest and most memorable hiking sessions ever.

 For awhile, the glow of the sky was enough to see by, but as the trail continued to descend the mountain, it entered into a thick pine forest, blotting out the sky, and I had to get my headlamp out.
 For another hour or so, I hiked through the dark forest in search of a campsite (preferably, whichever one Quoi was at; I had a vague idea of where she’d be if she went as far as she planned, but we never really discussed where we’d stop today because we expected I’d have caught up with her long ago).

-We caught up, but I was pretty exhausted, and I quickly turned to setting up my tent.
-Too tired to cook (and it being past hiker midnight), I didn’t even have snacks for dinner, opting to get to sleep as soon as possible.
+We caught up with the day's events, but I was pretty exhausted, and I quickly turned to setting up my tent.
+Too tired to cook (and it being well past hiker midnight), I didn’t even have snacks for dinner, opting to get to sleep as soon as possible.

 The water bottle I found didn’t belong to Quoi, but she had found it and picked it up, only to have it fall out of her pack because she had no way to secure it at all.
 So I was slightly disappointed there, but at least I picked up a (large) piece of trash from the trail.
 Though, that means I’m stuck with it for quite a while, until we get to Mammoth Lakes.